Subaru-PFS/doc/services/account.rst

 Optionally you need access to
 software development tools (like `PFS JIRA <https://pfspipe.ipmu.jp/jira/>`_ or `Subaru-PFS GitHub <https://github.com/Subaru-PFS>`_) if you work on software development.
-Ask the local site manager at your institution to send the following information to pfsprojectoffice at ipmu.jp.
+Ask the local site manager at your institute to send the following information to pfsprojectoffice at ipmu.jp.

 * Your contact email address